nicktantk/tp/docs/UserGuide.md

 Sample data will be included on the first start-up.
 Take a look around and try some of these commands to get yourself
 familiarised:

-1. Add a client: `add n/John Doe p/98765432 e/johnd@example.com s/PROSPECT a/311, Clementi Ave`
+i) Add a client: `add n/John Doe p/98765432 e/johnd@example.com s/PROSPECT a/311, Clementi Ave`
-2. Add a booking for the first client: `addbooking 1 d/Wedding Shoot dt/14/10/2026 1200 p/PORTRAIT t/outdoor t/summer`
+ii) Add a booking for the first client: `addbooking 1 d/Wedding Shoot dt/14/10/2026 1200 p/PORTRAIT t/outdoor t/summer`
-3. Find active clients: `find status active`
+iii) Find active clients: `find status active`

 > 💡 **Tip:** The **result display** will show you the status of InSight after running the commands.
 For example, after
 > adding the client in the first command, you should see this: